OHDSI/Criteria2Query/README.md

     public final static String databaseUser = "Please connect to a database.";
     public final static String databasePassword = "*****";
 ```
-8. Deploy C2Q and visit it in your web browser.
+10. Deploy the C2Q application.
+Once configured, deploy the application and open it in your web browser.